dvenor/salesforcefoundation.github.io/_posts/2014-05-22-introducing-bootstrap-sf1.markdown

 ![SFDC Styleguide cards]({{ site.url }}/assets/sfdc-cards.png)

 One thing I wanted to do was make the markup a little cleaner, less opinionated, and more consistent with Bootstrap.
-A contact card is a contact card, let's make the CSS do more of the work and allow for cleaner more semantic markup.
+A contact card is a contact card, let's make the CSS do more of the work and allow for cleaner markup.
 As such you can create the same list in Bootstrap SF1 like so:

 {% highlight html %}
 <div class="card-list context-contact">